 He was admitted to the State Bar of California in 1992 and has been admitted to practice before federal courts in California; the United States Court of Appeals, Ninth Circuit; and the United States Supreme Court.
 Prior to joining LightGablerLLP, he served as a law clerk to the Honorable Ruggero J. Aldisert, Senior Circuit Judge of the United States Court of Appeals for the Third Circuit.
 He is a member of the Ventura County Bar Association and is active in the association’s Intellectual Property section.
 He also is a member of Intellectual Property section of the California State Bar.

-Glenn is a member and past chairman of the board of directors of the Ventura County Taxpayers Association.
-He also is the Committee Chair of Troop 103, Boy Scouts of America.
+Glenn is a past member and past chairman of the board of directors of the Ventura County Taxpayers Association.
+He also has served as the Committee Chair of Troop 103, Boy Scouts of America.
 Glenn is active in the men's group at Our Lady of the Assumption Catholic Church.
 He has served on the board of directors of the United Way of Ventura County and Old Spanish Days in Santa Barbara.